 Submitting structure to PRODIGY

-- At first, select the best structure as provided by HADDOCK.
+- First, select the best structure as provided by HADDOCK.

 - Go to PRODIGY webserver.